 Contributing to tax-deferred accounts like the ones listed below is how to reduce taxable income:

 - Flexible Spending Accounts (for both health or childcare)

 Some will point out the obvious: Reducing taxable income is also reducing your take-home pay.
-But there is one thing to consider, contributing $19,500 to your tax-deferred accounts starting now could mean that in 40 years your investment could be worth over $315,000 if you contributed the maximum for just a single year and allowed that money to grow.
+But there is one thing to consider, contributing to your tax-deferred accounts starting now could mean that in 40 years, your investment could be worth hundreds of thousands of dollars if you contributed the maximum for just a single year and allowed that money to grow.

 Note: The return on your investment will generate over time.
 Historically, the 30-year return of the S&P 500 has been roughly 12%.
 I’ve used 7% to be conservative.

 So now you know how to lower taxable income!
 Be sure to take advantage of any employer matching.
 Yes, there are some employers who will match your contributions to your retirement plans.
 It’s free money.
 Not only does the government incentivize you to save so does your boss.

 It took me almost a decade of having access to a retirement account before I understood the power of investing.
 As a result, I paid more in taxes during the course of several years and saved minimally.

 While you may not be able to contribute the maximum to your retirement this year, make a promise (and take action) that you’ll start by increasing what you contribute today.